everydaysecurity/everydaysecurity/Biometrics.md

 	<li>Hand geometry recognition</li>
 </ul>
 Biometrics have become increasingly common.
 They serve a wide range of uses, from protecting our devices and privacy to helping the Department of Homeland Security keep immigration and trade safe.
 They have also become extremely popular among employers.
-According to a poll by the Society for Human Resource Management, 57% of corporate organizations use fingerprint scanners to protect their devices, followed by facial recognition (14%), hand geometry recognition (5%), iris scanning (3%), and voice recognition (2%).
+<br />According to a poll by the Society for Human Resource Management, 57% of corporate organizations use fingerprint scanners to protect their devices, followed by facial recognition (14%), hand geometry recognition (5%), iris scanning (3%), and voice recognition (2%).

 <h2>How are biometrics used in security?</h2>
 Biometric data can be used in technology in place of certain security systems.
 It can also be used to enhance pre-existing security systems on phones, computers, or even buildings.